-In the case of oncology, where the science’s progresses are measured mostly through the ability to “educate” the population on the topic, the weight of words and images takes on a fundamental role.
+In the case of oncology, where the science’s signs of progress are measured mostly through the ability to “educate” the population on the topic, the weight of words and images takes on a fundamental role.

 Psychotherapist Cristina Milani, who is engaged with kindness in interpersonal communication and mass media, states that “scaring people is an old communication technique.
 Involving people, on the other hand, is innovative”.